aslezar/BlogMinds/README.md

 2. Set Environment Variables:

-    Create a file named `.env` in the root directory, and copy the contents from the `.env.example` provided in the repository.
+    Create a file named `.env` in the root directory, and copy the contents from the `.env.example` provided in the repository folder.
 Customize the variables as needed.
     Explanation of each variable is provided in the .env.example itself.

     ```bash
     cp .env.example .env
+    ```

+    Create a file named `.env` in the client directory, and copy the contents from the `.env.example` provided in the repository folder.
+Customize the variables as needed.
+    Explanation of each variable is provided in the .env.example itself.

+    ```bash
+    cp client/.env.example client/.env
     ```
 3. Install server dependencies:

     ```bash